Gamera development is hosted on Github. You can obtain file releases or git snapshots of the current development version.

 all necessary prerequisites.
 On Ubuntu 7.10 for instance, you

 can install all prerequistes with (the command must be entered on a single line):

 sudo apt-get install g++ python python-dev python-wxgtk2.8 python-wxversion libtiff4-dev libpng12-dev python-docutils python-pygments

 - On Windows, you must install the packages provided on the Python and wxPython homepages.
 If you use the Gamera binary installer for Windows, make sure that you install the appropriate Python version.

 Note: Gamera up to version 3.x only works with Python 2.x.
-There is no support for Python 3.x, you will need gamera-4.
+For Python 3.x, you will need gamera-4.

-When all prerequisites are fulfilled, installing Gamera is as simple as typing the following command from the base directory of the Gamera source tree (on MacOS X 10.4, replace "python" with "pythonw"):
+When all prerequisites are fulfilled, installing Gamera is as simple as typing the following command from the base directory of the Gamera source tree:

 python setup.py build && sudo python setup.py install

 See the Gamera Installation Howto for more information.

 Alternatively, you can also download the documentation as .tar.gz.